kubecost/docs/aws-marketplace-install.md

     --approve \
     --override-existing-serviceaccounts
 ```
-For more detail and how to set up the appropriate trust relationships is available [here](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html).
+More details and how to set up the appropriate trust relationships is available [here](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html).

-> Note: Your Amazon EKS cluster need to have IAM OIDC provider enabled to set up IRSA.
-You can learn more on how to enable IAM OIDC provider at this [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)
+> Note: Your Amazon EKS cluster needs to have IAM OIDC provider enabled to set up IRSA.
+You can learn more on how to enable IAM OIDC provider with this [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)
 ## Step 3.
 Deploy Kubecost with attached IAM role

-- Define which available version you would like to install using this following command (you can check available version title from the AWS Marketplace product):
+- Define which available version you would like to install using this following command (you can check available version title from the AWS Marketplace product, e.g: prod-1.95.0):

-`export IMAGETAG=prod-1.94.2`
+`export IMAGETAG=<VERSION-TITLE>`

 - Deploy Kubecost with `Helm` using the following command: